belguinan/pretty-js-log/README.md

-# pretty-js-log
+# Pretty-js-log

 A light logging package for Node.js and Bun applications.
 Features file logging and beautiful console output.